DigiBC's mission is to promote, support and accelerate the growth of British Columbia's interactive and

 digital media industry to the benefit of current and future generations.

 Our membership is comprised of companies from the video game/interactive, animation, visual effects, and VR/MR/AR sectors, along with technology enablers and service providers who work alongside our members to help grow the creative technology economy in the province.
 We seek to achieve our goals through

 advocacy & policy engagement, growth programs, talent programs, events, and member benefit initiatives.

-DigiBC, the Interactive and Digital Media Industry Association of British Columbia, is pleased to announce DigiMusic 2019, a province-wide music composition activity for high school students.
+DigiBC is pleased to announce DigiMusic 2019, a province-wide music composition activity for high school students.
 Created in conjunction with music education specialists, DigiMusic is designed to provide students, educators, and parents with a glimpse of what it's like to work in BC’s thriving creative technology sector, which offers a range of fulfilling, well-paid career opportunities for people with a diverse range of skill-sets and backgrounds.
 DigiMusic asks students to compose an original score for a short video game or animated movie clip provided by some of BC’s leading studios.
 Curriculum support materials to help guide students and teachers through the process are available.
-The DigiMusic contest runs from April 2-30.
+The DigiMusic contest ran from April 2-May 14 and winners have now been notified.
 Winning compositions will receive prizes for schools and composers, and the winning groups of students will be invited for a tour of a video game studio in early June.
-Please find the materials and full contest details on our website: www.digibc.org/digimusic
+Please find the materials and details on our website: www.digibc.org/digimusic

 What We Do